Cous Cous Salad, Dried Fruits, Toasted Almonds, Orange Dressing

 Bags of dried fruits are easily stocked and handy pantry items for all sorts of uses.

 For today’s salad I used Apricots and Cranberries along with honey sliced almonds, also from Trader Joe’s.

 You could alternatively use raisins or mango or any other dried fruit.

 Adding cinnamon to the Cous Cous gives a little more complexity and flavor to the dish, I’ve alternatively tried a little pinch of allspice which has also provided a nice distinction.
 With a large naval orange in the refrigerator the fresh juice complemented well with the salad ingredients.

-With the hectic holiday season upon us, we can all use some quick and easy dishes to put together for those special in our lives, yet something distinctive that shows how much we truly care.
+The hectic holiday season now upon us we can all use some lovely dishes to put together for those special in our lives, something a bit unique that shows how much we care.
 I hope this Cous Cous, Dried Fruits, Toasted Almonds, Orange Dressing is one that will work well for you too!